×

 Once you’ve verified that your GA4 setup is working correctly, you can remove the UA tracking code from your website.
 This will ensure that all of your data is collected in GA4.

 NOTE: Remember, migrating from UA to GA4 is a process, and it may take some time to complete.
-Make sure you plan ahead and give yourself enough time to properly set up and verify your GA4 property before removing the UA tracking code.
+Make sure you plan ahead and give yourself enough time to properly set up.
+Verify your GA4 property before removing the UA tracking code.

 Difference Between Universal Analytics and GA4